linden-friesen/cicd-pipeline-train-schedule-jenkins/README.md

 It does not trigger when I push from the commandline either...

-changed the key in jenkins to the same key I used to push. it had different permissions.
+changed the key in jenkins to the same key I used to push.

-test3
+test1234